Sneh-T-Shah/deepfake-detection/README.md

 Web app for this project is made by Sneh Shah and Pankil Soni.

 ## Contact
-For any inquiries or feedback, please contact:
+For any query or feedback, please contact:

 - [Sneh shah](https://github.com/Sneh-T-Shah/)
 - [Pankil Soni](https://github.com/pankil-soni/)